kavehpouran/transmic/README.md

 ## Relocation notice

-This repo is not maintained here anymore has moved to another place.
+This repo is not maintained here any more and has moved to another place.
 Please proceed to: https://github.com/KleistLab/TransMic